sjwaight/AzureUpdatesPresentationGen/readme.md

-# "What's New On Azure" PPTX generator
+# "What's New On Azure" PowerPoint generator

 This repository provides a simple Python-based Azure Function that can be used to generate a PowerPoint file that contains items published on the Azure Updates website (https://azure.microsoft.com/updates/) within a specified date range.

 The implementation relies on the RSS feed for the website as its data source and the resulting PowerPoint is split into 'Preview' and 'GA' sections.

+## Updates for 2025

+- Updated to Python 3.11 (Azure Functions support until 2027).
+- Support for new Azure Updates RSS format (see [sample](./sample.xml))
+- Added section for Retirements.

-# Running locally
+## Running locally

 You can run this solution locally if you wish, though you will still require access to an Azure storage account or emulator.

-The solution was built using Python 3.8 (on Ubuntu via WSL) and Visual Studio Code with it's excellent Python extensions.
+The solution was built using Python 3.11 (on Ubuntu via WSL) and Visual Studio Code with it's excellent Python extensions.
 It hasn't been tested on a Windows platform, but should work with a path change for the `LocalTempFilePath` configuration item.

 Define the following `local.settings.json` file in order to get the Functions running.